biocore/qiime/doc/scripts/filter_alignment.rst

 		Suppress lane mask filtering (necessary to turn off lane-mask-based filtering when a qiime_config default is  provided for --lane_mask_fp) [default: False]
 	-g, `-`-allowed_gap_frac
-		Gap filter threshold, filters positions which are gaps in > allowed_gap_frac of the sequences [default: 0.999999]
+		Gap filter threshold, filters positions which are gaps in > allowed_gap_frac of the sequences [default: 0.999999] -r, `-`-remove_outliers
+		Remove seqs very dissimilar to the alignment consensus (see --threshold).  [default: False] -t, `-`-threshold
+		With -r, remove seqs whose dissimilarity to the consensus sequence is approximately > x standard devaitions above the mean of the sequences [default: 3.0]

 **Output:**